KarlDavidson/1000ml_Project6/README.md

 ## Universe Description
 * 48113 connection records
 	* 200 classified as 'outliers'
+	* Each of the outliers is considered an attack
 * 77 variables
 	* 31 are considered numeric or continuous
 	* 46 are considered categorical or discrete
+* 43 variables considered statistically significant
+	* i.e. p-value < 0.05

 ## Modelling
+1. Developed a method for variable reduction using chi^2 and ANOVA methods.
+Reduced variables from 77 to 43, 21 in categorical or discrete, 22 in numerical or continuous, as per definitions on the data dictionary document.
+2. Attempted Logistic Regression, which scored very poorly ~0.4 precision.
+3. Attempted a Bagging model with logistic regression which was taking far too long, and was thus abandoned in the interest of time.
+4. A decision tree model was found to be decent, but couldn't be improved past a precision of about 0.8.
+5. A Random Forest model was then attempted, which yielded the best results.
+A precision of about 0.87.
+	* Within the RF model, I also attempted to balance the classes using various methods in imbalanced-learn.
+Unfortunately they yielded worse results than the default class balancing contained in the classifiers.
+6. In an attempt to improve this further, I next attempted XGBoost, which provided a much better precision score of 0.95 or higher.
+The recall score was also not terrible, though isn't the aim of this task.

 ## Model Evaluation
+The model to be used is an XGBoost model based on gradient boosted trees of depth 2.
+The model required both L1 and L2 regularization for best results.
+The scores were as follows:
+	* Train:
+		* Precision = 0.99
+		* Recall = 0.97
+	* Validation:
+		* Precision = 0.95
+		* Recall = 0.61
+	* Test:
+		* Precision = 0.97
+		* Recall = 0.68

 ## Deliverable